duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_30_demos/993_AMOD18_objdet.md

 Check: Rospicam container is running.
 Check: Put on your smartie pants.

-## Demo instructions {#demo-projecttbd-run}
+## Demo instructions {#demo-objdet-run}

 Here, give step by step instructions to reproduce the demo.

-**Step 1**: When the duckiebot is powered on, make sure all the containers required are running.
+**Step 1**: When the Duckiebot is powered on, make sure all the containers required are running.
 In your laptop, run

     laptop $ docker -H ![duckie_bot].local ps